-Graduate assistantships for HIED doctoral students are available through the HIED program and various BGSU administrative offices.
+Graduate assistantships for full-time HIED doctoral students are available through the HIED program and various BGSU administrative offices.
+The assistantship stipend and tuition scholarship represent the substantial commitment by the University to students education.

 Renewal of assistantship awards is possible.
 An approved Tentative Degree Plan (TDP) on file in the Graduate College is required for processing the second year contract.
-Funding as a graduate student is available for a maximum of three years at the doctoral degree level (additional assistantships are not guaranteed but may be awarded under some circumstances.)
+Funding as a graduate student is available for a maximum of three years at the doctoral degree level.
+Funding for a fourth year is not guaranteed but may be available, provided that you have successfully defended your preliminary exam and your dissertation proposal.

 To retain an appointment, graduate assistants must make satisfactory progress toward a degree, and must perform duties satisfactorily according to the terms of the appointment.